lake-lab/lake-lab.github.io/_pages/projects.md

 Our results show that broadly useful visual features and high-level linguistic structure can emerge from self-supervised learning applied only to a slice of one child's experiences.
 Our ongoing work is studying whether predictive models of the world can also be learned via similar mechanisms.

-Vong, W. K., Wang, W., Orhan, A. E., and Lake, B. M (provisionally accepted).
+Vong, W. K., Wang, W., Orhan, A. E., and Lake, B. M (in press).
 Grounded language acquisition through the eyes and ears of a single child. <em>Science</em>.

 <a href="https://cims.nyu.edu/~brenden/papers/2305.15372.pdf"> Orhan, A. E., and Lake, B. M. (provisionally accepted).
 Learning high-level visual representations from a child's perspective without strong inductive biases. </a> <em>Nature Machine Intelligence</em>.